-Section 4.
+Section 3.
 Definitions.
-The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this Regulation, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:

-Administrative Agency - The appropriate person or office of a political subdivision which is responsible for the administration and enforcement of the regulations prescribed herein.
-The administrative agency is set forth in Section 17 of these regulations.
+Administrative Agency - The appropriate person or office of a political subdivision which is responsible for the administration and enforcement of this Regulation.
+The Administrative Agency is set forth in Section 16 of this Regulation.